Today U.S. Secretary of Agriculture Sonny Perdue made “rural broadband for e-connectivity” a top infrastructure priority for America’s farms.

 “Precision agriculture technologies are growing in popularity for their ability to improve farm management decisions, for increasing production and reducing input costs,”

 Perdue testified before the U.S. Senate Committee on Commerce, Science, and Transportation on March 14, 2017.
 “Modern farming technologies include precision planting, fertilizing, spraying, and irrigation.”

 These innovations include remotely operated insect monitors that immediately alert farmers when a threatening pest has arrived in a field.
-We are also developing the use of drones to deploy nontoxic insect pheromones that control pest insects by preventing them from mating, among other control strategies that use naturally-occurring compounds to manipulate insect behavior.
+We also are developing the use of drones to deploy nontoxic insect pheromones that control pest insects by preventing them from mating, among other control strategies that use naturally-occurring compounds to manipulate insect behavior.

 We applaud the USDA’s effort to foster e-connectivity in America’s farmlands.